centminmod/autoptimize-gzip/readme.md

   }
 ```

+Contributions, comments or corrections for WP plugin code are welcomed !

 # Install

 You can upload contents of this repository to `wp-content/plugins/autoptimize-gzip` directory you manually create and actiavte plugin from within Wordpress Admin.